 This is probably the most famous… well what actually?
 It is not a beach.
 There is sand, but it is not a typical beach that leads shallowly into the water.
 To get into the water you always have to climb down a ladder or stairs.
 Still, it’s totally cool there.

 The split is located at the north end of (the tourist part of) Caye Caulker and separates the island from the northern part which is not touristy.
 The split between the two parts of the island is said to have been created by a hurricane in the sixties.
 Theoretically you can swim through this split, but you should be careful.
 Firstly because of the strong current and secondly because of the many boats that pass through this gap between the islands.

 The area around the split actually belongs to a bar, the Lazy Lizard.
 So if you want to use the many loungers, tables and the big diving tower, you would actually have to buy something at the Lazy Lizard.
 But nobody really cares about that.
 We were able to lie there in the sun all day without having to buy anything.

 Diving is a very popular activity due to the Belize Barrier Reef being right on the doorstep.
 There are a few dive schools in Caye Caulker, but they don’t have the best reviews on TripAdvisor.
 We therefore saved our Belize diving for Ambergris Caye.

-Here you are offered numerous excursions on the island.
+Here you are offered numerous snorkel excursions* on the island.
 But most of them lead to the same areas.
 Among others to Shark Ray Alley and Hol Chan Marine Reserve.

 Shark Ray Alley